quixio/quix-docs/docs/get-started/quickstart.md

 ## 3. Set your environment variables

-First, in order to use Quix Streams on the command line (as opposed to working in Quix Cloud), you need to set the following environment variables:
+You need to set the following environment variables:

 * `Quix__Sdk__Token`
 * `Quix__Portal__Api`